stephcole/Project-Wiki/Completing-your-Prep-Story.md

 # Completing your Prep Story

 The first story for every student will be to sign their name to our signin file.
 You will be expected to complete this **after** attending the Sprint Planning session.
-You will also need to include the collection/hobby you want to work with.
+You will also need to include the topic you want to work with.

 ---
 # Branch Naming Conventions